-2. Why did you audition for this play?
+2. Why did you decide to audition for this play?

-3. What did you feel when you were chosen as Ajnata, one of the five attendants of Prince Siddhartha?
+3. How did you feel when you were chosen for your role as one of the attendants, a monk and even the Prophet Assita?

 4. Have you had any previous experience with musical theater?